janbrasna/setup-xcode/README.md

 **Notes:**
 - `latest-stable` points to the latest stable version of Xcode
-- `latest` *includes* beta releases that GitHub actions has installed
+- `latest` *includes* beta releases that GitHub Actions has installed
-- SemVer examples: `14`, `14.1`, `14.3.1`, `^14.3.0` (find more examples in [SemVer cheatsheet](https://devhints.io/semver))
+- SemVer examples: `16`, `15.4`, `15.0.1`, `^15.2.0` (find more examples in [SemVer cheatsheet](https://devhints.io/semver))
-- `-beta` suffix after SemVer will only select among beta releases that GitHub actions has installed
+- `-beta` suffix after SemVer will only select among beta releases that GitHub Actions has installed
-- If sets a specific version, wraps it to single quotes in YAML like `'12.0'` to pass it as string because GitHub trimmes trailing `.0` from numbers
+- If setting a specific version, wrap it in single quotes `'16.0'` to pass the YAML value as string — numbers get rounded so the resulting "16" SemVer may provide different versions than you expect…
+- SemVer preference for `15.0` will select `15.0.1` if available — use `15.0.0` to limit to that exact version
+- Available Xcode builds differ across GitHub runner image and macOS versions, so make sure you use a value that can be found on the runner you're using (it can also change over time — in case you start getting errors the action will tell you what versions really are availble to you)

 # Usage